davidfurlong/personal-website/content/posts/2019-08-17-how-to-build-an-email-reply-feature.md

 ---
 template: post
-title: '[DRAFT] How to build an email reply feature'
+title: How to build an email reply feature
 slug: how-to-build-an-email-reply-feature
 draft: false
 date: 2019-08-17T10:15:46.844Z
 description: >-
-  How to build an email reply feature by which the end users of your app can reply to an email notification to post a message in your app
+  How to build a feature that makes it possible to reply to an email notification directly to post a message in your app
 category: engineering
 tags:
   - engineering